No climbing experience required.

 PICK UP LOCATION

 We will be climbing Twin Falls waterfall.
 This is located approximately 20 minutes drive from Wanaka on the Wanaka to Mt Aspiring Road just before the turn off to Treble Cone Skifield.
+The waterfall is the gateway to the Mt Aspiring National Park and the Rob Roy Glacier track, with Roys Peak walk, Diamond Lake, Glendhu Bay, and the Rippon Winery all in close proximity.
+You can choose to self drive and meet us at the waterfall.

 Where do I park?